 The creature stopped.
 It looked around, as though startled by something.

 “I’m sorry my friends,” the creature coughed.
 “I’m afraid I don’t feel so well, I…”

 I heard a gasp.
-The create started to lean sideways, and fell into the water.
+The creature started to lean sideways, and fell into the water.
 A woman screamed.

 My memories are hazy at this point.
 I know one of the audience was there with a stethoscope, and he looked up and shook his head.
 I remember my rep friend wailing, tears running down her face.
 I saw the cabinet minister fall and break his ankle (even though the newspapers said the next day that he had fallen in the shower).

 I don’t quite remember how I got home.
 I don’t think I got particularly drunk, but I remember drinking somewhere.
 I remember getting home around eleven.

 I vividly remember putting my headphones on, and trying to listen to something comforting.
 Pavarotti sounded emotionless.
 Domingo sounded like sandpaper.
 Ferrier like someone beginning their operatic training.

 For a few moments, I had heard perfection.
 I had sat in the same room as the greatest singer this world had ever seen gave his or her final performance.
 And then, cruelly, never to be heard again.

 I remember that next morning, tears in my eyes, going through my music collection.
 My prized Deutsche Grammophon 80s vinyl, the Japanese imports, the Naxos recordings of operas I can’t seem to find on any other label – they occupied eight large cardboard boxes by the time I’d finished.